 Note that some transfers of value to physicians in a group, such as at a group dinner, are averaged across the number of attendees.
 The reported average dollar amount is not specific to what each person ordered from a menu.

-Also, expenses are recorded at the time payment is issued to the physician or teaching hospital, not the time the expense was incurred.
-For example:
+Expenses are recorded at the time payment is issued to the physician or teaching hospital, not the time the expense was incurred.

 Yes.
 Here is a partial list of exempt payments or transfers of value:

 Please visit the CMS Open Payments website for more information.